TP-Tong/Website/content/event/2023-03-04-sat/index.md

 ![Poster](https://assets.tongclass.ac.cn/events/thu-tong-saturday-afternoon-talks/1.ResearchTips/Poster.png)

-### Speaker
+### Speakers

+Liangru Xiang is a first year Ph.D candidate from the Department of Automation, Tsinghua University, under the supervision of Prof. Song-Chun Zhu.
+He looks forward to making the agents as smart as humans do.
+His research interests lie in causal learning and reasoning, cognition, machine learning and other topics.

 Puhao Li is a Senior student from the Department of Automation, Tsinghua University.
 He has just received the pre-admission to a PhD program at Tsinghua University, to be advised by Prof. Song-Chun Zhu.
 His research interests lie in computer vision, generative modeling and robotic manipulation.

-Liangru Xiang is a first year Ph.D candidate from the Department of Automation, Tsinghua University, under the supervision of Prof. Song-Chun Zhu.
-He looks forward to making the agents as smart as humans do.
-His research interests lie in causal learning and reasoning, cognition, machine learning and other topics.